 Awards

-• We were recently awarded the 2023 CAJ Data Journalism Award for our series “Suspended.”
+• We were awarded the 2023 CAJ Data Journalism Award for our series “Suspended.”
 The series was also nominated for a CJF Jackman Award for Excellence in Journalism — the second IJB nomination for one of Canada’s top journalism prizes since our inception three years ago.

 • Founding donor Gerry Gotfrit received an Arbor Award from the University of Toronto in recognition of his impactful support for the IJB.
 It was celebrated earlier this year at a gala event at the University of Toronto hosted by Dalla Lana dean Steini Brown to celebrate the IJB and its accomplishments at the Star.